wl17443/ring-attractor/README.md

 # Ring Attractor Network
 ## Introduction
-This repository holds the Neuromatch Academy 2020 project work of Stefano, Nikitas, Pranjal and Angela for a ring attractor network.
+This repository holds the Neuromatch Academy 2020 project work of Stefano, Nikitas, Pranjal and Angela for a ring attractor network under the guidance of our pod TA, Peter Vincent and mentorship of Mehrdad Jazayeri.
 ## Scientific Question
 How to construct a biologically plausible, dynamic ring attractor network of firing neurons?
 ## Background